Warship Wednesday Oct. 21, 2015: The humble yet resilient Frenchman

 For Bearn, her refit took far longer due to her size, complex engineering suite, and the fact that her pre-war AAA suite was considered wholly inadequate by 1943 standards for a ship her size.

 She traded in her 6-inch casemates, 13.2mm machine guns, and 75mm low-angle pieces for 4 5″/38s, six quad 40mm Bofors, and 26 20mm Oerlikons, which sounds about right.
-Her flight deck was shortened, the central elevator was removed, modern electronic equipment was installed, and complement reduced to 650.
+Her flight deck was shortened, the central elevator was removed, modern electronic equipment was installed, and the complement was reduced to 650.
 Oh yeah, and her torpedo tubes, inactive since 1939 anyway, were deactivated.

 Emerging from Philadelphia in April 1945 and with the European war ending, she was sent with her old Martinique pier-mate Émile Bertin as part of the immense French Armada sailing to liberate Indochina from the Japanese, arriving there just after the end of the War in the Pacific.